grymmjack/qbjs-vscode-template/README.md

 ## To copy to online qbjs.org
 1. Zip the project
 2. Go to qbjs.org
-3. Upload the zip file to the files pane
+3. Open the zip file project with the open icon
 4. Copy contents of `index.bas` into editor